faenrandir/a_careful_examination/content/documents/polygamy/eternity_only_sealings.md

 ## Zina Huntington

-John W. Wight, an Elder of the Reorganized Church of Jesus Christ of Latter-day Saints, interviewed Zina Huntington Jacobs Smith Young at her home in Utah, October 1, 1898, and published it in the saints herald (see {{ link(text="complete transcript", path="/zina-huntington-interview-saints-herald/") }}).
+John W. Wight, an Elder of the Reorganized Church of Jesus Christ of Latter-day Saints, interviewed Zina Huntington Jacobs Smith Young at her home in Utah, October 1, 1898, and published it in the saints herald (see [complete transcript](/zina-huntington-interview-saints-herald/)).

 > ...
 He married me.
 The Lord told him to take me and he did so.